aws-ia/terraform-aws-eks-blueprints/patterns/gitops/getting-started-argocd/README.md

 terraform output -raw configure_kubectl
 ```

-Terraform adds the GitOps Bridge Metadata in the ArgoCD Secret.
+Terraform added the GitOps Bridge Metadata in the ArgoCD Secret.
 The annotations contains the metadata for the addons helm charts.
-The labels contains an easy way to enable or disable an addon for the cluster.
+The labels contains an easy way to enable or disable an addon in ArgoCD for the cluster.
 ```shell
 kubectl get secret -n argocd -l argocd.argoproj.io/secret-type=cluster -o jsonpath='{.metadata.annotations}' kubectl get secret -n argocd -l argocd.argoproj.io/secret-type=cluster -o jsonpath='{.metadata.labels}'
 ```

+## Deploy the Addons

-Deploy Addons using ArgoCD
+Bootstrap the Addons using ArgoCD
 ```shell
 kubectl apply -f bootstrap/addons.yaml
 ```